-At 10 percent alcohol, this rich, chocolate-like Russian imperial stout seems like it oughta be dessert.
-On draft, though, it’s so easy-drinking.
+At 10 percent alcohol, this rich, chocolate-like Russian imperial stout seems like it oughta be dessert–on draft, however, it’s easy-drinking.
 Sometimes it’s fun being a little bit naughty.

 Nodding Head’s winter warmer is made with Barbados molasses and rum-soaked fruit.
 A pint instantly eases the stress of holiday shopping and replaces it with a comfortable, friendly glow.

-always strikes me as an unusual ale for the holidays, and not just because its so distinctively hoppy.
+This always strikes me as an unusual ale for the holidays, and not just because it’s so distinctively hoppy.
 It’s the label’s raised clenched fist that throws me – a very un-Santa-like pose.

 A nod to the true roots of the holiday season, though I highly doubt the Druids of 200 B.C. were enjoying ales flavored with vanilla.
 This is an exceptionally creamy winter warmer.